seanwo/how-to/pinas/pinas.md

 ```

 ### Connect to the Device via SSH

 ```console
 ssh admin@pinas
 ```

 ###  Enable root account for Emergency Console Access

-If you make a mistake configuring /etc/fstab later you will need to solve it via emergency console access.
-This requires the root account to have a password.
+If you make a mistake configuring /etc/fstab later you will need to solve it via emergency console access
+This requires the root account to have a password
 ```console
 sudo su -
 passwd
 vi /etc/ssh/sshd_config
 ```
-Set the root password and set the sshd configuration parameter ```PermitRootLogin``` to ```no```.
+Set the root password and set the sshd configuration parameter ```PermitRootLogin``` to ```no```